 Students must pass all the online quizzes with a score of 75% or more in order to receive credit for that module.
 Any quizzes that are not passed online will have to be retaken in-person at the school and may be retaken a maximum of two times at which point the highest grade will become the final grade.
-Students will receive their graded results instantly upon the completion of the online Module quiz.
 To facilitate the assimilation of the online theory, the student will receive a workbook to complete for the purpose of reviewing materials in order to better prepare them for the Final Exam which will be administered as the student nears completion of their program.
-This workbook will be passed out as part of the student kit on Orientation day.
-A PDF version is available upon request.
+Upon enrolling, students will be given login details and a PDF of the workbook.
+If desired, a physical copy can be requested from CEA or picked up on orientation day.

-Practical Hands-on portion onsite
+Practical Hands-On Portion Onsite